amroibrahim/DIYDoom/DIYDOOM/Week000/notes/README.md

 My target platform will be windows, but since I'm using SDL, it should be easy to get this to work under other platforms.

 ### Special Thanks
-Though this journey so far, a handful of people has already reached out to me pointing me to spelling mistakes or even rewriting paragraphs of my notes
+Through this journey, a handful of people has reached out to me pointing me to mistakes or even rewriting paragraphs of my notes, I can’t thank them enough!
+Sharing your knowledge doesn't take anything from you, and remember we are looking into DOOM code just because John Carmack shared his knowledge by open sourcing DOOM!
 __DOOMReboot__
 __Luke Jones__
 __Matt__